 The main objective of the Key Stage 3 Computing course is to continue the work that pupils will have started at their previous school, aiming to make them critical and independent users of computer technology.
 We introduce new applications, and also further enhance their existing skills.
 Pupils will develop an understanding of the potential and limitations of software tools and the results they produce, and extend their thinking in relation to the applications of the technology in the wider world.

 A second objective is to give them an introduction to the science and technology that underpins the IT systems they use.
 Rather than just showing them how to use software applications, we give them an insight into how the software is created.
 We introduce problem-solving and computational thinking, and teach the basic, fundamental programming concepts.

 Pupils will be working with a variety of coding environments - from programming languages installed locally, on our network, to online interactive tools which help them practise further, understand and learn a programming language.

-Those who will enjoy the Computer Science elements of the course, programming in particular, will find it extremely rewarding to make a program work; many of those should elect to take the subject as an IGCSE option in Year 10 (the U4 year).
+Those who will enjoy the programming elements of the course should (and usually do) consider taking the subject as an IGCSE option in Year 10 (the Upper Fourth year).

 IGCSE Computer Science

 Syllabus code: 0478

 Two written papers, one from the theoretical topics and the second from the practical, problem-solving chapters.